 Rabbi Shapira also writes that heartfelt prayer is a necessary component in the healing process.
 One of the foundations of 12 step programs such as Alcoholics Anonymous is the acknowledgment of a Higher Power and that He can restore us to sanity.
-These programs are so powerful because they allow us to become humble before G-d and to realize that we cannot do it by ourselves.
+These programs are so powerful and are a must if you’re married to an addict because they allow us to become humble before G-d and to realize that we cannot do it by ourselves.
 This is a comforting thought for one who feels alone in their suffering and cannot see the light at the end of the tunnel.
 Turning to G-d, asking for help, and having faith can serve to strengthen us in difficult times and help us out of our misery.

 As we are confronted with Whitney’s death and her millions of fans around the world mourn her loss, let not her passing be in vain.
 Let us reach out to those beautiful souls that are suffering and provide a lifeline to them so that they too will not exit from their relationships and from themselves.

 If you’re married to an addict, you MUST watch and learn from this addictions training called Couples in Recovery.
 It’s included as part of the Total Marriage Transformation Program we have for you right here.